 RUSM is accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP).
 This accreditation means they can participate in the U.S. Federal Direct Student Loan Program.

-With a USMLE pass rate of 91.6%, RUSM is in line with U.S. and Canadian pass rates.
-They also have an impressive 96% first-time residency match rate and currently have a student network of over 15,000 graduates practicing in all 50 U.S. states.
+With a first-time USMLE pass rate of 86.8%, RUSM attracts highly intelligent students.
+They also have an impressive 98% first-time residency attainment rate and currently have a student network of over 15,000 graduates practicing in all 50 U.S. states.

 Unlike other Caribbean schools, RUSM is U.S. Title IV Funding eligible and has awarded over $50 million in scholarships and grants in one recent year.
 To give newly admitted students a good idea of their school’s campus life, RUSM offers complimentary school tours, including airfare and a two-night hotel stay.